Why Type Annotations in JavaScript are a Good Idea

 When developing web applications, choosing a UI component library is one of the earliest decisions your team has to make.
 Beyond reducing the amount of functionality your team has to maintain, UI component libraries shield developers from the complexities involved in designing user interactions that are accessible and behave correctly across browsers and devices.

-What is Machine Learning?
 Machine learning is a subset of AI that is concerned with algorithms that can improve through experience.
 Experience in this case generally translates to being fed lots of data.
-What’s more interesting than what machine learning is though, is what it can do.

 The recent TypeScript 3.9 release primarily focuses on performance and stability, but it does include some language updates that are worth a closer look.
-Expansion of uncalled function checks Continuing its quest to save you from yourself, TypeScript 3.9 expands on the uncalled function checks that were introduced in version 3.7.
+Continuing its quest to save you from yourself, TypeScript 3.9 expands on the uncalled function checks that were introduced in version 3.7.

 In many ways, TypeScript is more like a powerful linting and documentation tool to author better JavaScript, rather than a separate programming language.
 One significant benefit of TypeScript is its deliberate support for some of the latest ECMAScript language features.